Puget Sound accepts applications for fall and spring admission. For fall entry, candidates can choose from one of three application options:

 The School Report gives us information about your school, your curriculum, and your performance.
-Complete your portion of this form and give to your school counselor or other administrator.
+Complete your portion of this form and give it to your school counselor or other administrators.
 You may initiate the process electronically in the Assign Recommenders section of the Common Application.

 We request one recommendation from a counselor or advisor at your current school and one from a teacher at your current school.
 The Counselor Evaluation and Teacher Evaluation forms should be completed and sent to Puget Sound by the recommender.
 You may initiate the process electronically in the Assign Recommenders section of the Common Application.

 Arrange to have official transcripts of all work completed at the high school and/or college level forwarded directly from the school(s) attended to the Puget Sound Office of Admission.
 Your high school counselor can submit your transcript with the School Report section of the Common Application.

 Puget Sound has a test-optional policy.
 First, decide whether or not you would like to have your ACT or SAT scores submitted as part of your application.
 If you choose to submit your test scores, official score reports can be forwarded to Puget sound directly from the testing agency.

 If you do not want to submit your test scores, you can choose to apply under Puget Sound's Test-Optional plan.
 Please note that scores from standardized tests (SAT or ACT and TOEFL or IELTS) are required for home-schooled students and students who attend secondary schools that do not assign grades or do not instruct primarily in English.